 Victor: Neutral posture

-When created a track retains the designation originally assigned to its contact, but this should be changed to the appropriate designation.
+When created a track retains the equivalent designation the contact was tagged with, but this should be changed to the appropriate designation.

 To release the designation from a track, use the same procedure as if you were deleting a contact (see above).
 The first time you do this with a contact, it will remove the designation.
 If you use the deletion procedure again on a track that does not have a designation, the track will be deleted.

-It is possible to add a designation back to a contact (or change an existing designation) using the same procedure as for contacts.
+It is possible to add a designation back to a track (or change an existing designation) using the same procedure as for contacts.

 A track may be released manually by tapping the contact's TRACKED button.
 A confirmation dialog will ask for confirmation of the release.